LeoL31/FirstpersonTest/README.md

-This Projekt is just a simple test for a character controllen, just traying to make a good undation for future games.
+This Projekt is just a simple test for a character controllen, just traying to make a good fundation for future games.